naugtur/news/README.md

 https://github.com/tc39/proposal-import-sync

 ### podcasts
-- Jsparty podcast has ended, but you can still listen to it https://changelog.com/jsparty/350
+- JSParty podcast has ended, but you can still listen to it https://changelog.com/jsparty/350
 - dysfunctional podcast starts https://dysfunctional.fm/